M786453/Semantotube/Readme.md

 # Semantotube

-SemantoTube makes it easy to find the information you need in YouTube video transcripts, with advanced semantic search capabilities.
+SemantoTube makes it easy to find the information you need in YouTube videos, with advanced semantic search capabilities.

 ## Purpose